ujanssen/alfred/hddtemp-monitor/README.md

 hddtemp-monitor
 ===============

-Read HDD temperature and send it to Ganglia
+Read the HDD temperature and send it to Ganglia

 Install: